- Were you involved in a car, bike, truck, motorcycle or similar incident?

 Both uninsured and underinsured motorist claims must be filed against the insurance policy of the injured person even though that might seem counterintuitive.
 These claims require technical procedures and skill.
 Often, certain steps must be litigated in court.
 Therefore, it is critical that you obtain experienced legal counsel for both of these actions so that your recovery does not dissipate because of the uninsured or underinsured driver.

 Think You Might Have A Case Against An Uninsured Motorist?

 Rosenfeld Injury Lawyers LLC works with many accident victims including those who have been injured by uninsured motorists.
-We have the tools to turn your injuries into legal relief.
+Contact us, we have the tools to turn your injuries into legal relief.
 If you would like to know how we can help you get the recovery that you deserve under the law, call our offices now.

 For additional information see the following pages:

 - Are There Any Illinois Laws That Address Uninsured Motorist Accidents?

 - Can I Just File A Claim With My Insurance Company Instead Of Going to The Other Party?